Posted in:

 Can I transfer shares worth more than £20,000?

-Normal shares and investments cannot be transferred straight into an ISA, but you can sell and buy them again within your ISA account to benefit from the ISA tax benefits.
-HMRC only permits contributions into ISAs in cash.
-This is necessary so that they can monitor your annual contributions and ensure that you don’t go over your £20,000 cap.
-The price fluctuations of non-ISA equities and shares, along with possible exchange rates and bid-offer spreads, would make things complicated if you simply transferred them in.
+HMRC only permits cash contributions to ISAs, so it is not possible to transfer shares to an ISA directly.
+HMRC insists on this so that they can monitor your annual contributions and ensure you don’t exceed your £20,000 cap.
+The price fluctuations of non-ISA equities and shares, along with possible exchange rates and bid-offer spreads, would complicate things if you simply transferred them in.

-If the value of your existing shares exceeds £20,000, you are only permitted to contribute up to £20,000 worth of shares to an ISA in a single tax year.
+If the value of your transfer shares into ISA option exceeds £20,000, you are only permitted to contribute up to £20,000 worth of shares to an ISA in a single tax year.
 You won’t have to pay off your entire CGT liability at once if you have one because you simply need to sell £20,000 worth of your holding in order to accomplish this.
 Then, by completing a Bed and ISA each year, you can divide your CGT tax obligation over a number of tax years.

 An ISA for stocks and shares may contain a variety of investment instruments, such as: